Travel.State.Gov > International Travel > Learn About Your Destination > Philippines International Travel Information

 Always have a valid driver’s license and relevant documents with you when driving.
 Please review the following notices circulated by the Metropolitan Manila Development Authority (MMDA) to avoid scams and requests for bribes from apprehending officers: List of Traffic Violations and Penalties, No Contact Traffic Apprehension Policy, Procedure in Settling Traffic Violations, and Tips for Drivers.
 The MMDA also publishes guidelines on what to do during vehicular accidents.

 Public Transportation: Exercise caution while traveling by inter-island ferryboats or other public transportation.
 Avoid overcrowded or unsafe transport.
-There have been nineteen major inter-island ferryboat accidents since 2012, two with significant loss of life.
+There have been 19 major inter-island ferryboat accidents since 2012, two with significant loss of life.
 U.S. government employees are advised not to use inter-island ferry boat services unless they are the only means of transportation available.
 There have also been a series of bus accidents due to poor bus maintenance or driver error.
 While taxis are the recommended form of public transportation, there have been safety issues using taxis.
 Please refer to our Safety and Security section for more information.

-Maritime Travel: Mariners planning travel to the Philippines should check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
+Maritime Travel: Mariners planning travel to the Philippines should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings.